Garmin API

 • Duration: Length of the monitoring period in seconds.
 Internally stored as duration.

 • Unmeasurable Sleep: Time in seconds that the sleep level of the user could not be measured.
+This may or may not correspond to off-wrist time.
 Internally stored as unmeasurable_sleep.

 • Deep Sleep Duration: Time in seconds the user spent in deep sleep during the sleep period.
 Internally stored as deep_sleep_duration.